 When you think about how to organize folders on Mac, you’re probably thinking it’s just moving files around on your desktop.
 Or maybe you’re looking up how to create folders on a Mac.
 But there are a couple things you can do that are quite as tedious as shuffling files around your desktop.
 And there are definitely some things you can do to speed up your process.

 The first thing you should when you start organizing your files is clean the duplicate ones.
 The last thing you want to waste any time doing is organizing duplicate files.
 How many copies do you really need of that pitch deck you made last month or the picture of yesterday’s avocado toast?

 Thankfully, you can use a duplicate finder like Gemini 2 to scan your hard drive and quickly help you get rid of all your duplicates.
 Once you download Gemini 2 on your Mac, just follow these steps to start cleaning up your files:

 - Click Smart Cleanup to let it automatically delete your duplicate files.
 Or click Review Results to sift through the copies yourself and decide which versions you want to keep.

-For some reason, merging folders (copying a folder to a location that has a folder with the same name) in OS X is a lot trickier than it should be.
-If you aren’t acutely aware of what you’re doing, it’s very easy to end up overwriting files and losing content.
-But don’t worry, we’re going to show you how to merge folders on a Mac safely.
+Merging folders (copying a folder to a location that has a folder with the same name) sounds like a fairly simple task.
+But in OS X is a lot trickier than it should be.
+If you aren’t acutely aware of what you’re doing, it’s straightforward to end up overwriting files and losing content.
+But don’t worry, we’re going to show you two ways to merge folders on a Mac safely.

 Merge folders using Finder

-When dropping a folder into a location that has the same folder name, you will be met by a message asking if you want to replace the folder in the location or stop the process.
-Assuming you have different files with the same name, you’re going to want to choose “Stop” to prevent files being copied over.
+When dropping a folder into a location with the same folder name, you will be met by a message asking if you want to replace the folder in the location or stop the process.
+Assuming you have different files with the same name, you’re going to want to choose “Stop” to prevent files from being copied over.